grzesiek-galezowski/tdd-ebook/manuscript/110_Constrained_Non_Determinism.md

 }
 ```

 Now, we can clearly see that there is something wrong with this Statement. `AnyString()` is used twice and each time it returns the same value, which means that evaluating the Statement does not give us any guarantee, that both arguments of the `ApplyTo()` method are used and that they are used in the correct places.
 For example, the Statement will be considered true when user name value is used in place of a host name by the `ApplyTo()` method.
-This means that if we still want to use the anonymous input effectively without running into false positives[^false positive], we have to make the two values distinct, e.g. like this:
+This means that if we still want to use the anonymous input effectively without running into false positives[^false-positive], we have to make the two values distinct, e.g. like this:

 ```csharp
 [Fact] public void